amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/nutrition.18.md

 If you would like to make a change, start small and slowly like any other habit.
 Replace unhealthy foods with healthy foods.
 When you do this, you’ll notice an increase in your energy, strength, thought clarity, and motivation.

 Get out there and start eating healthily!

+Nutrition is a science, not an opinion.
+If you find someone you like, look to see if they have education credentials.
+The above is advice from a Nutritionist with a Bachelors of Science.

 #Resources